CI#

 Infrastructure#

-The main logical infrastructure component for the xNVMe CI is GitHUB Actions (GHA).
+The main logical infrastructure component for the xNVMe CI is GitHub Actions (GHA).
 GHA handles events occuring on the following repositories:

 And decides what to execute and where.
 In other words GHA is utilized as a resource-scheduler and pipeline-engine.
 The executor role is delegated to CIJOE for details, then have a look at CIJOE in xNVMe.